YarikRevich/currencybotv2/README.md

 LIBRARIES
 ---------

-Install these packeges throw the terminal:
+Install these packeges through the terminal:

 -aiogram==2.9.2